 Desiring a form of art that’s more my speed, I then headed over to Western Spirit: Scottsdale’s Museum of the West.

-Not wholly an art museum, Scottsdale’s Museum of the West (because yes, there are others) aims to tell the story of the Greater Western region, focusing on how the past has played into their future.
+Not wholly an art museum, Scottsdale’s Museum of the West aims to tell the story of the Greater Western region, focusing on how the past has played into their future.

-Some of the exhibits include Western-centric paintings and other visual art (this was my favorite part), a sculpture garden, Hopi pottery, and a collection of saddles, spurs, sheriff’s badges, and other quintessential “Western” items.
+Some of the exhibits include Western-centric paintings and other visual art, a sculpture garden, Hopi pottery, and a collection of saddles, spurs, sheriff’s badges, and other quintessential “Western” items.
 There are photo ops and video footage, and everything here is so interesting and visually appealing.

 I really wanted to get a sense of the West during my 4 days in Scottsdale and I definitely found that here at the Museum of the West. (imagine that!)

 Before dinner I had some time to kill in Old Town Scottsdale so I walked around checking out some of the nearly 100 public art pieces.
 Scottsdale, Arizona is bursting with cool public art quite literally on every corner.
 It’s incredibly inspired, some of it is interactive, and all of it is engaging.

 My favorite piece is called Horseshoe Falls by artist Michael Maglich.
 What looks merely like rusty poles are actually stacks of horseshoes.
 Push the nearby button and the whole area fills with cold, wet fog.